pablodiste/data-store/README.md

 }
 ```

+## Contributions

+Any suggestion and bug report is welcome, you can create issues in the github page.
+Feel free to fork it and send a pull request in case you want to make fixes or add any additional feature or change.

 ## Roadmap

-- Publish the library
+- Add more testing coverage
+- Investigate automatic retries on error
+- Integration with ktor
+- Analyze making it available for KMM
 - Add an optional memory cache
-- Investigate automatic retries on error